-One of Britain’s favourite traditions celebrated the Dubai way.
-Here are our trio of tea-remendous tea times where you can stick out your pinky and sip in style.
+One of Britain’s favourite pastimes celebrated the Dubai way.
+Here are our choice of tea-remendous tea times where you can stick out your pinky and sip in style.

 Demoiselle by Galvin, CityWalk